Version 8.3 - Effective 26th April 2018

 220.127.116.11 All changes to production environments comply with existing processes.

-18.104.22.168 The implementation of changes to the production environment is controlled by formal procedures for change management, to minimise the risk of damaged information or information systems.
+18.104.22.168 The implementation of changes to the production environment is controlled by formal procedures for change management, to minimize the risk of damaged information or information systems.

 3.9.4 Security in development and maintenance